 4. Work on your weaknesses

-Based on your past academic performances, check what your weaknesses were and work on them first while preparing for the GMAT.
+Based on your past academic performance, identify your weaknesses and work on them first while preparing for the GMAT.
 After identifying your weak areas, make a plan and work on them regularly.
 Out of the three GMAT sections and sub-sections within them, check out the areas where you need improvement and give all your attention to strengthening your skills as part of your GMAT preparation plan.

 5. Don't stick to one question

 There will be a penalty if you don't complete each exam section.
 Also, unanswered questions will decrease your score.
-Don't spend too much time on solving a single tricky question and rather give limited time to each question.
+Don't spend too much time on solving a single tricky question; rather, give a limited time to each question.
 Do not spend more than two and a half minutes on one question.
 Thus, keeping these pointers in mind, devise your GMAT preparation strategy.

 6. Focus on the time limit while preparing for the GMAT

 With limited time, developing your speed is of utmost importance.
-Focus more on the area which is taking too much of your time.
-Like if you are taking too much time on the Quantitative section, then work on improving your Quant skills.
+Focus more on the area which is taking up too much of your time.
+For example, if you are taking too much time on the Quantitative section, then work on improving your Quantitative skills.
 Solve the GMAT practice exam every day and develop your speed.
-This way you will gain confidence with GMAT preparation and not get overwhelmed in a real exam setting.
+This way, you will gain confidence with GMAT preparation and not get overwhelmed in a real exam setting.

 7. Use an elimination strategy

 Don't spend too much time on a question you cannot solve.
 Do not get obsessed with giving the right answers.
 Whenever stuck with a tricky question, just mark the one which is nearest to the correct answer and move on to the next question.
-Using this strategy while doing your GMAT preparation will be beneficial when appearing for the main GMAT exam date.
+Using this strategy during your GMAT preparation will be beneficial when you appear for the main GMAT exam date.

 8. Improve visual literacy while preparing for the GMAT